303-795-3800 - office

 Littleton, Colo.
 80120

-January 1, 2019 signals a new year and a new era of firefighting in the City of Littleton, Littleton Fire Protection District and Highlands Ranch Metro District as Littleton Fire Rescue and South Metro Fire Rescue (SMFR) join forces.
-SMFR welcomes 160 Littleton firefighters into the SMFR family, who bring 128 years of dedication, service and innovation with them.
+January 1, 2019 signaled a new year and a new era of firefighting in the City of Littleton, Littleton Fire Protection District and Highlands Ranch Metro District as Littleton Fire Rescue and South Metro Fire Rescue (SMFR) joined forces.

 2018 Election Results